-The most common cause of acquired airway stenosis is endotracheal intubation, resulting in 90% of cases.1 Other causes include external trauma, thermal or caustic injuries, chronic inflammatory diseases, infection, and cancer.
+The most common cause of acquired airway stenosis is endotracheal intubation, resulting in 90% of cases.
+Other causes include external trauma, thermal or caustic injuries, chronic inflammatory diseases, infection, and cancer.

-Treatment options range from endoscopic techniques to open surgical procedures, depending on the nature and severity of the stenosis.
+Treatment options range from endoscopic techniques to open surgical procedures.
 Open surgical procedures involve either increasing the diameter of the stenosed segment with a graft or stent (expansion surgery) or removal of the stenotic area (resection surgery).

-INSPIRA AIR™ Balloon Dilation System: An elegant, minimally invasive solution for airway management
+INSPIRA AIR® Balloon Dilation System: A minimally invasive solution for airway management

-The INSPIRA AIR™ Technology is designed to safely dilate airway strictures such as in the trachea and upper bronchi with minimal mucosal trauma.
+The INSPIRA AIR® Technology is designed to safely dilate airway strictures such as in the trachea and main stem bronchi with minimal mucosal trauma.
 These devices are endoscopic tools and may be used with other endoscopic techniques or adjuvant therapies.
-Read more about the INSPIRA AIR™ Product Family.